-Dampness, rot and infestation Repair category 1 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
-We have presumed that those areas not inspected by us are free from defect.
+Dampness, rot and infestation

+Repair category 1

+Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+We assume those areas not inspected by us are free from defect.